Jeffcw96/jeffdevslife/content/post/destructuring-array-object.md

 tags = [
     "javascript"
 ]
-keywords = "destructure array, destructure object, ES6, Javascript, Spread Operator"
+metakeywords = "destructure array, destructure object, ES6, Javascript, Spread Operator"
 +++

 Destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.